Vindair/CP317-W2018-G3/documents/Subby-Analysis.md

 An administrator views the database containing all listings, and selects the "Delete Listing" button next to the data entry.
 This issues a prompt asking for confirmation as to whether or not to proceed with the deletion.
 Should the administrator press "Confirm", a prompt will appear with a form asking the administrator to file a reason for deletion.
 The admin then fills in a relevant reason for deletion, and presses "Okay".
 The data entry will be removed from the database, and a message to the lister is sent with the reason specified for deletion.
 Otherwise, the administrator presses "Cancel" resulting in the prompt disappearing and no changes occurring to the database.

 **Task 6: Logout.
 (Prerequisites: Task 1)**
-An administrator presses the "Logout" button in the top right corner of the management tool, which takes the user back to the login page.
+An administrator presses the "Logout" button in the top right corner of the management tool, which take the user back to the login page.

 **Task 7: Creating an account using Subby sign-up interface.**
 The user navigates to the home page of Subby and presses the "Register" button in the top right corner of the website, creating an overlay over the current page prompting the user to enter the following information: